-To ensure that assets (including IT assets) are identified, their location recorded and that they are appropriately marked and insured.
+To ensure that assets are identified, their location recorded and that they are appropriately marked and insured.

 To consult the Borough Treasurer in any case where security is thought to be defective or where it is considered that special security arrangements may be needed.